 “I wouldn’t have even imagined there would be a lottery for education, period.
 Education should not be a gamble,” she says, adding that, at 19, Jarod is now seeking a high school diploma through adult ed.

 Jarod fell victim to a race-based quota enacted following a 1996 Connecticut Supreme Court decision.
 In Sheff v.
 O’Neill, the Court held that racial segregation in Hartford schools violated the state constitution.

-In order to meet the State’s goal of reduced racial isolation, the law requires interdistrict magnet schools’ enrollment to be at least 25 percent White or Asian; or in other words, each magnet school may not have more than 75 percent Black or Hispanic students.
+In response, the state passed a law that required Connecticut school boards to reduce racial, ethnic, and economic isolation by various methods—including creating the magnet schools.
+To ensure these schools remained diverse, the law required interdistrict magnet schools’ enrollment to be at least 25 percent White or Asian.
+In other words, magnet schools cannot have more than 75 percent Black or Hispanic students.

 When too few White or Asian students apply for Hartford magnet schools, Black and Hispanic students are denied admission—only because letting them in would upset a school’s 25/75 ratio.
 When this happens, available seats remain empty, and these schools run at less-than-full capacity.

 In short, rather than allow Black and other minority children to fill available seats in Hartford’s magnet schools, the state’s arbitrary and unconstitutional racial quotas require these schools to close their doors to minority students.
 Hartford’s Black and Hispanic students don’t have the same opportunity to attend magnet schools because of their race.

 The quota originally applied only to the Hartford area, but a law, passed in 2017, expanded the practice statewide.
 Schools failing to meet the quotas face funding cuts, or even closure.

 This race-based student quota violates the Equal Protection guarantees of the Fourteenth Amendment, and it violates the civil rights of Hartford’s Black and Hispanic students.